Old vs new tax regime 2026-27 — which saves more at your salary

 What this table shows

-At ₹8L and ₹10L: new regime gives zero tax.
-Old regime gives zero only if you're renting in a metro with good HRA plus claiming NPS.
-If you're just doing 80C and health insurance, old regime costs you ₹23,400–65,000 more.
+At ₹8L and ₹10L: New regime gives zero tax.
+Old regime only gives zero if you have substantial HRA + NPS on top of 80C.
+If you're doing just 80C and health insurance, old regime costs ₹23,400–65,000 more.

-At ₹12L: new regime is zero.
-Old regime with maximum deductions is still ₹39,000.
+At ₹12L: New regime is zero.
+Old regime with maximum deductions (no home loan) is still ₹39,000.
 New regime wins clearly.

 The one scenario where old regime actually wins: home loan